 where, $\mathbf{D}=(\nabla \mathbf{v}+\nabla\mathbf{v}^\mathrm{T})/2$, is the deformation rate tensor.
 The shear rate range for both fluids was computed as the minimum and maximum local values found in all flow regimes and can be seen, plotted as vertical bands, in Figure \ref{fig:useful}.
 For PEO4, the shear rate ranged: \mbox{$5.3<\dot\gamma_\mathrm{PEO4}<10776.7$ s$^{-1}$}, which induced a small viscosity variation: \mbox{$12.91<\eta_\mathrm{PEO4}<25.24$ mPa$\cdot$s}.
 This small viscosity range was expected, regardless of the shear rate range, due to PEO4's near-Boger behaviour and, thus, the viscosity variation's role in PEO4's lateral asymmetry, and overall flow behaviour, can be disregarded.

-Some additional insight regarding the flow can be gathered through the flowtype parameter, $\xi$, which gives information concerning the contributions of rotation, shear and extension to the flow.
+Some additional insight regarding the flow can be gathered through the flow-type parameter, $\xi$, which gives information concerning the contributions of rotation, shear and extension to the flow.
 It can be locally defined through the magnitudes of the aforementioned deformation rate tensor, $\mathrm{\mathbf{D}}$, and the vorticity tensor, $\mathrm{\mathbf{\Omega}} = (\nabla \mathbf{v}-\nabla\mathbf{v}^\mathrm{T})/2$, according to the following expression\citep{nolan2016,rodrigues2020}:

-Flowtype parameters of -1, 0 and 1 correspond, respectively, to pure rotational, pure shear and pure extensional flows.
-Flowtype parameter flow fields were plotted for each channel and can be seen, for PEO4, in Figure \ref{fig:flowtype PEO4}.
+Flow-type parameters of $-1$, $0$ and $1$ correspond, respectively, to pure rotational, pure shear and pure extensional flows.
+Flow-type parameter flow fields were plotted for each channel and can be seen for PEO4 in Figure \ref{fig:flowtype PEO4}.

 For $Wi=100$, a significant area of extensional flow can be seen upstream of the cylinder, being progressively replaced with shear flow as $Wi$ increases and the upstream wake is formed and grows.
 Notably, three streams of extensional flow can be seen both up- and downstream of the cylinder for all $Wi$, similarly to the reports of previous works\cite{nolan2016,rodrigues2020,haward2018}.
 The streams located at the channels' centre are related to the compression of the fluid moving towards the forward stagnation point and the high extensional stresses associated with the downstream stagnation point, and the two remaining streams stand as a result of the stretching of the fluid as it flows into and out of the gaps.
 In both gaps, near the cylinder face, areas of rotational flow can be seen.
-Looking now specifically at the WTI channel flowtype parameter fields (Figure \ref{fig:flowtype PEO4}(a)), as the flow asymmetry onsets and grows, we can see the strengthening of an asymmetric extensional flow region near the forward stagnation point, which seems to slightly shift upstream.
+Looking now specifically at the WTI channel flow-type parameter fields (Figure \ref{fig:flowtype PEO4}(a)), as the flow asymmetry onsets and grows, we can see the strengthening of an asymmetric extensional flow region near the forward stagnation point, which seems to shift upstream slightly.
 This extensional flow area represents the fluid diverging mainly into the positive-$y$ gap.
 With the NTI channel, this extensional flow region near the forward stagnation point can also be seen, and, despite displaying similar strength into either gap, its shape is complex and shows a degree of asymmetry.
 The axial movement of these extensional flow regions observed with both channels could be related to the detachment of the cylinder's forward stagnation point.